dajimenezriv/react_native_advanced_concepts_course/README.md

 ### Section 11: MapViews on React Native

 We need to retrieve the jobs from the indeed API.<br>
-However, it's deprecated, so we are going to mock the data.
+However, it's deprecated, so we are going to mock the data.<br>
+Create a deck to like or dislike a job.<br>
+Then, we have a review screen where we can apply for a job.